Nemenick/CFM/README.md

 ```

 ## 2. Start to predict the polarities:
-- Activate the environment (on command prompt):
+- Activate the environment (on the command prompt):
 ```bash
 conda activate CFMenvironment
 ```